ComplexSecurity/knowledge-base/docs/programming/file.md

 }
 ```

->[!caution]
+!!! danger
->In this example, the script takes a file path from a query parameter (`filePath`) and reads its contents.
+    In this example, the script takes a file path from a query parameter (`filePath`) and reads its contents.
 An attacker could exploit this by manipulating the query string to access sensitive files.
 For instance, using a URL like:

 ```bash
 http://example.com/script.php?filePath=../../etc/passwd